transcom/mymove-docs/docs/api/guides/guide-to-creating-an-api.md

 ## Creating a new API yaml

-All new API's require a new yaml file to be added in `mymove/swagger-def`.
+All new API require a new yaml file to be added in `mymove/swagger-def`.
 This directory holds many different specs and definitions as they get reused throughout the application.
-You will notice that there is also a `mymove/swagger` folder which holds what looks like to be a copy of `swagger-def`, please do not edit within this folder.
+You will notice that there is also a `mymove/swagger` folder which holds what looks to be a copy of `swagger-def`, please do not edit within this folder.
 The `swagger` folder holds the generated specs to be used within the backend of the codebase.
 After we have a base `.yaml` file for our new API and maybe even some tags and paths defined, we will generate Swagger and the new API definitions and specs will generated and be placed inside the `swagger` folder.